Wolfgang90/advancedLaneFinding/writeup.md

 ####1.
 Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

+In section "3.1 Define class to store previous image values" I designed the class `Line()` to hold the line values of the previous images (up to 5) in instances for the right and left line, to be able to access the values of the previous image to set thresholds if the identified values deviate too strongly from the previous image.
+Furthermore, the instances will be used to calculate an average of the past 5 values if a lane line was not identified to output in the video.

+In section "3.2 Define function to apply processing pipeline on image" I created the full pipeline to be applied on a single image of the video stream in the function `process_image()`.
+The pipeline consists of the functions defined in section "2 Pipeline (test images)" (line 14 ff. in respective code field).
+Subsequently, I defined three conditions which result in lines not beeing detected, which are: (1) width of the lane lines is greater than 6 or smaller than 2 meters, (2) lane lines are pointing in different directions and one of the curve radiuses is smaller 1000m, (3) Strong differences in curve radius (> 100m) at small turns (< 1000m for both curve radius) (line 33 ff. in respective code field).
+If the lane line was identified, the class values are updated accordingly (line 52 ff. in respective code field).
+Else, the class value for detected lane lines is set to not detected (line 57 ff. in respective code field) and the lane values are updated with the mentioned average values of the previous 5 correctly fitted images (line 62 ff. in respective code field).

+In section "3.3 Process video" the class instances for right and left lines are created (2nd code cell of section) and the pipeline of section "3.2 Define function to apply processing pipeline on image" is applied on the video.

 Here's a [link to my video result](./project_video.mp4)

 ---